svigre/configure-ad/README.md

 Next step is to enter the domain controller (DC-1) through a Remote Desktop Connection (RDP).
-Here we will disable the firewall for the domain, private and publick profile.
-To do this we right-click the windows symbol and select "run", or you can simply click on "windown button+R".
+Here we will disable the firewall for the domain, private and public profile.
+To do this we right-click the windows symbol and select "run", or you can simply click on "windows button+R".
 Type in "wf.msc" --> ok.
 In the Windows Defender Firewall window, ensure the firewall is turned off for all profiles, then click "apply" and "ok".
 </p>
 <br />